What is Sampling?

-In the simple random method, every individual from the group has an equal chance of being selected.
-For example, when rolling some dice, the chance of number four being the result is 1/6 – i.e., one out of six possibilities.
+In the simple random method, every individual from the group has an equal chance of being selected in the sample.
+For example, when rolling a dice, the chance of number four being the result is 1/6 – i.e., one out of six possibilities.

 2. Systematic method